MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/reference/ps_docker_comparison.md

 ```

 ## Docker
 Windows Server Containers can be managed with Docker commands.
-While Windows containers should be comprable to their Linux counterparts and have the same management experience through Docker, there are some Docker commands that simply don't make sense with a Windows container.
+While Windows containers should be comparable to their Linux counterparts and have the same management experience through Docker, there are some Docker commands that simply don't make sense with a Windows container.
 Others simply haven't been tested (we're getting there).

-In an effort to not duplicate the API documentation acailable in Docker, here is a link to their management APIs.
+In an effort to not duplicate the API documentation available in Docker, here is a link to their management APIs.
 Their walkthroughs are fantastic.

 We're tracking things that do and don't work in the Docker APIs in our Work in Progress document.